DSR-RHIT/me497-reproducible-research/cm/cm021_reshaping-data.md

     separate(Geo_Sex, into = c('Geo_region', 'Sex'), sep = '\\.')
 ```

 The character the denotes the separation (in this case) is a period.
+If
-If you look at the help page for `separate()`, you'll see that the separation character has to be a regular expression., thus we have to "escape" the period by writing `sep = '\.'`.
-This creates an error too because we have to escape the backslash, hence `sep = '\\.'`.
+you look at the help page for `separate()`, you’ll see that the
+separation character has to be a regular expression., thus we have to
+“escape” the period by writing `sep = '\.'`.
+This creates an error too
+because we have to escape the backslash, hence `sep = '\\.'`.

 ``` r
 # examine data frame after separating geography from sex